 The bones and ashes were placed in two niches in the cemetery.
 Fr.
 Arthur Weiss, SJ, and Fr.
 Kyran Egan , SJ, helped the team transfer the remains into metal ammunition boxes.

 In accommodating all the bones in two crypts, the Jesuits decided to place all the bones – TOGETHER – in large metal ammunition containers.
-After these were sealed in the two crypts in such fashion, it was now impossible to single out any individual relic – except for the ashes of Blessed Alonso Humanes in a glass jar.
+After these were sealed in the two crypts in such fashion, it was now impossible to single out any individual relic – except for the ashes and bones of the Beloved Alonso Humanes in a glass jar.

 The first niche carried the inscription: